DesktopECHO/Pi-hole-for-Android/README.md

 Change the font size in QTerminal: ```~/.config/qterminal.org/qterminal.ini```

 **If your Android device has a battery and was unused for months or years, replace its battery.**  Old, worn, or abused Li-ion batteries can fail when pushed back into service.
-Failure appears as a bulge in the battery, "thermal event" or worse.
-A new battery makes an excellent [UPS](https://en.wikipedia.org/wiki/Uninterruptible_power_supply) for the tiny Linux box you just provisioned!
+Failure appears as a bulge in the battery, or worse a [**_thermal event_**](https://www.urbandictionary.com/define.php?term=unexpected+thermal+event).
+A good battery provides [UPS](https://en.wikipedia.org/wiki/Uninterruptible_power_supply) protection for your newly-provisioned Pi-hole.